shanxn/shanxn/README.md

 ---

-### ☕ Fun Fact
+### ​ Fun Fact

-> I'm probably debugging something at 2AM with lofi beats and 6 open terminals.
+> I'm probably debugging something at 2 AM with lo-fi beats and six open terminals.

----

 <!-- Theme inspired by Catppuccin Mocha -->